0x1eef/ryo.rb/README.md

 #### Map

 The previous example introduced `Ryo.each` - a method that returns an Enumerator when a block is not given.
-This feature provides access to methods such as "map".
+An Enumerator provides access to methods such as "map".
 The following example demonstrates a map operation using Ryo: